Inescapable (song): Background

 The music video was directed by Mark Alston and filmed in Sydney.
 A behind-the-scenes video of the shoot was posted on The Daily Telegraph website on 3 July 2011.
 The completed video premiered on Mauboy's Vevo account on 15 July 2011.

 Synopsis

 The video opens showing Mauboy on a blue backdrop singing with a gold microphone inside a gold cube without walls.
 The next scene shows her in front of a gold backdrop wearing a leopard-print dress with black boots; she is standing beside a man who is tied up and sings to him with a megaphone.
 Another scene shows Mauboy wearing a navy blue jumpsuit in a room full of mirrors.
 Throughout the video, Mauboy is seen with two male dancers performing choreography on a dark grey backdrop.
 The video ends with a dedication to Jay Dee Springbett saying, "To Jay, We did it!
 This is our song.
-Your forever in my heart.
-Love Jess."
+You’re forever in my heart.
+Love Jess", alongside a picture of the two.